woltstrike/woltstrike.github.io/content/letter-to-management.md

 title: "Letter to management"
 ---

-Following is the letter the Wolt courier partners wrote torwards the managment.
+Following is the letter the Wolt courier partners wrote torwards the management.

 {{< letter >}}